MileHacker Logo

 Transportation

-• If traveling with others, car pooling for your rental shares fuel and rental rates.
+• If traveling with others, car pooling for your rental shares fuel and rental costs.

 • Fill up your gas tank in bigger towns such as Sydney for potentially lower prices.

-• Walk or cycle in towns where distances are short.
+• Go on foot or by bike in towns where distances are short.

 • Use the Celtic Shores Coastal Route for free cycling.